Habbie/hello-dns/basic.md

 state that TCP is a mandatory part of DNS and a first class citizen It also updates timeout rules, recommending rather brief timeouts compared to the 'minutes' noted in the original DNS standard.

+### RFC 8020: NXDOMAIN: There really is nothing underneath
+[8020](https://tools.ietf.org/html/rfc8020) clarifies 1034 and 2308 to state
+that if 'ord.ietf.org' does not exist, resolvers can safely assume that neither will 'ns1.ord.ietf.org' - without doing any further queries.

 <!-- Markdeep: --><style class="fallback">body{visibility:hidden;white-space:pre;font-family:monospace}</style><script src="ext/markdeep.min.js"></script><script>window.alreadyProcessedMarkdeep||(document.body.style.visibility="visible")</script>